Expat State Pension

 Triple Lock

-Those who are in receipt of State Pension and resident in the UK are protected by something known as the “triple lock”.
-This ensures that their payments increase annually in line with whichever of the following is the highest:
+Those who receive the State Pension and reside in the UK are protected by the “triple lock.”
+This guarantees that their payments increase annually based on whichever of the following is highest:

 Frozen Pensions

-British expats living in a number of other countries also benefit from their State Pension payments being increased in the same way as under the “triple lock”.
+British expats living in certain countries benefit from State Pension increases under the “triple lock.”

-However, UK expats who live in countries such as Australia, New Zealand, South Africa and Canada do not.
+However, UK expats residing in countries such as Australia, New Zealand, South Africa, and Canada do not.

-If you have 10 years of relevant UK National Insurance Contributions, then you qualify.
+If you have at least 10 years of UK National Insurance contributions, you qualify for the State Pension.

-You can still claim for any State Pension you are eligible for if you have moved abroad.
+If you have moved abroad, you can still claim any State Pension you are eligible for.

-Additionally, if you move overseas after you have started to receive your State Pension, and payment is made directly into your bank or building society, the payments can continue.
+If you relocate overseas after starting to receive your State Pension, payments can continue if they are made directly into your bank or building society.

 How Do I Get The Maximum State Pension?